farinamhz/nicewear_backend/README.md

 # nicewear_backend
-server side of a cloth and accessories shop
+The server side of a cloth and accessory shop